GALLERY

 Time, times and half a time

 "Time, times, and half a time" is a biblical reference, primarily from the books of Daniel and Revelation, that represents a period of three and a half years.
 This phrase is a symbolic representation of time, where "a time" equals one year, "times" equals two years, and "half a time" is half a year.
-This 3.5-year period is often associated with intense persecution, and is seen as a period of divine protection and ultimate deliverance.
+This 3.5 year period is often associated with intense persecution after the apocalypse, and is seen as a period of divine protection and deliverance.

 ENQUIRE